mirjSolution/Linux-Users-Groups-and-Permissions/README.md

-# 👤 Linux Users, Groups & Permissions
+# 👤 Linux Users, Groups and Permissions

 This guide explains how user accounts and groups are managed in Linux, how permissions are assigned, and why it's important for server security and collaboration.